appuio/docs/app/mssqllinux.rst

 Persistent Storage
 ~~~~~~~~~~~~~~~~~~

-You also must add a persistent volume and mount under ``/var/opt/mssql``
+You should also add a persistent volume and mount under ``/var/opt/mssql``

 **Empty Dir for Test only**
 ::